base-link/base/readme.md

    modified aren't.
 1. **Verify borrowing/ownership** to make sure only one owner exists per variable.
-1. **Generate target language output code**.
+1. **Generate target language output code ast**.

-Right now we have generated most of the "central AST", and are now moving onto the next few steps of figuring out variable references and doing typechecking/inference.
+1. **Write to string**.

+Right now we are figuring out how to properly resolve the "central AST", which is kind of complex because of things being able to be interpolated in several ways.
 We have also started on code generation which doesn't really require the intermediate typechecking steps.

 In the evaluation of written text to runtime interpreted code, there are several possibilities for how a `term`, a `path`, or `text` is compiled.